vitalets/playwright-bdd/README.md

 5. (Optional) Check out `.features-gen` directory to see how generated tests look like.

 ## Configuration
-Configuration is passed to `generateBDDTests()` inside Playwright config.
+Configuration is passed to `defineBddConfig()` inside Playwright config.
 Options are the same as in [CucumberJS config](https://github.com/cucumber/cucumber-js/blob/main/docs/configuration.md#options) plus a few special.